How to Adopt a Baby in Kansas

 Read more about how to finalize your adoption in Kansas here.

-For adoptive families, post-placement life is about nurturing your child’s adopted roots as they grow.
-This can mean reading age-appropriate stories together about adoption, re-telling their story of how they came to your family, maintaining communication with their birth family or anything in between.
+For the adoptive family, post-placement life is about nurturing your child’s adopted roots as they grow.
+This can mean reading age-appropriate stories together about adoption, re-telling their story of how they came to your family, maintaining communications with their birth family and more.

 It’s always important that your child understands that adoption is a celebrated part of their history and that no questions are off-limits.
-Maintaining a level of communication with your child’s birth parents is another important part of the lifelong adoption journey.
+Maintaining a level of communication with your child’s birth parents is important to help your child develop a strong sense of identity and to give the birth family peace of mind.
 Exchanging photos, letters, phone calls, emails or arranging occasional visits can all be great ways to stay in touch as your child grows up.

 If you are a birth mother wondering what kind of impact placing your child may have on you emotionally, click here to learn more about support groups and other means of healing.

 For more information on how to begin the adoption process in Kansas, or any other adoption related questions, contact us online to get more information about how to become an adoptive parent in Kansas.